zomux/lanmt/README.md

 nde --opt_batchtokens 8192 --opt_distill --opt_annealbudget --opt_finetune --test --evaluate
 ```

+You will see the decoding time and evaluated BLEU scores at the end of lines.
 Then, let's try to refine the latent variables with deterministic inference for only one step

 ```
 python run.py --opt_dtok wmt14_e
 nde --opt_batchtokens 8192 --opt_distill --opt_annealbudget --opt_finetune --opt_Trefine_steps 1 --test --evaluate
 ```

 We can also sample multiple latent variables from the prior, getting multiple candidate translations then use an autoregressive Transformer model to rescore them, you can do this by running

 ```